 What data does Autoplan need?

-In order to generate a roster via the Autoplan module, TimePlan has to know how many employees should be at work at which location during what days at what hours.
-Next, the staff planner can enter the number of fulltime and part-time employees, their rank, and who has requested time off and when.
+In order to generate a roster via the Autoplan module, TimePlan has to know how many employees should be at work at which location during what days and at what hours.
+Next, the staff planner can enter the number of full-time and part-time employees, their rank, and who has requested time off and when.

 “Based on this data, Autoplan generates a proposal for a roster including a list of available shifts.
 These shifts can then be released to hourly-paid employees via the TimePlan Web App,” says Henrik B. Larsen.

-Autoplan prioritizes full-time and part-time employees first, and sees to it that collective agreements are adhered to and that all counters are green – just like TimePlan has always done.
+Autoplan prioritizes full-time and part-time employees first and sees to it that collective agreements are adhered to and that all counters are green – just like TimePlan has always done.

 Following the trend

-“We have created Autoplan, because our customers have requested the function and to follow the trend of the market.
-The customers who would like to continue with manual work scheduling can of course do that.
+do that.
 Those who would like an optimal proposal for a roster, where only a few adjustments might be needed, will benefit greatly from Autoplan,” says Henrik B. Larsen.